Abdullah-Alharbi-Archived-Projects/parcel-boilerplate/README.md

 |-- public
 |   `-- index.html # application entry
 `-- src # all components goes here
+    |-- components # all your components should go there
+                   # Note: import your components in App.jsx
     |-- App.jsx # the entry component
     |-- app.js # the application entry
     |-- compiler